thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 *Okay, that make sense...*

-"Calm down, I am indeed the god you talk about in your blog post.
+"Calm down, I am indeed the god you talked about in your blog post.
 Or should I say, the creator?"

-"The discoverer." - *because such god have no say in how the universe unfolds after its creation.*
+"The discoverer." - You broke your own silence. *because such god have no say in how the universe unfolds after its creation.*

 "Right, that one.
 But I am now actively creating its future, correct?"

 ...
 "Correct." - You resigned.
-Weekend is indeed for entertainment.
+This is something new.
+Your curiosity got the better of you.

 --------------------------